OwenPotent/Discord-slash-bot/README.md

 # discord-slash-bot
  A discord bot that utilizes the slash commands from Discord.
 Its very simple and you can simply add more commands as you wish!
 Just use the template [here](commands/command-module-example.js)!
-I would like to thank @AlexanderFlores for making the `WOKcommands` dependencies!
+I would like to thank @AlexzanderFlores for making the `WOKcommands` dependency!

 ## Dependencies and Others
 - [discord.js v12.5.1](https://discord.js.org/)